COVID: Advice for Lift Owners

-With COVID-19 affecting all of us personally and professionally, we appreciate your building’s lift might be the last thing on your mind.
-But in light of reopenings, changes of business use and concern around infection we thought it helpful to cover some of the questions you, as a responsible lift owner, may have … perhaps even some you’ve not considered yet.
+With COVID-19 remaining an ongoing concern, we thought it helpful to cover some of the questions you, as a responsible lift owner, may have … perhaps even some you’ve not considered yet.

 Q: Are there additional checks as a lift owner I need to put in place?

-As a lift owner, you should ensure there are measures in place to control COVID-19 and protect personnel such as maintenance staff.
-As such we’d recommend additional cleaning and making recommendations to the lift users on how to use the lift .
-We also have similar recommendations for escalators and moving walkways use and cleaning during Covid-19.
+As a lift owner, you should ensure there are measures in place to control COVID and protect personnel such as maintenance staff.
+As such we’d recommend additional cleaning and making recommendations to the lift users on how to use the lift.
+We also have similar recommendations for escalators and moving walkways use and cleaning during COVID.

 We’d also recommend a quick check over of the lift once a week.
 Running the lift car up and down, and checking the emergency phone line.
-It may be the person who does the lift checks is furloughed – so as your lift service provider we can help if needed.
+Find here all you need to know when your lift has been switched off or inactive for a while.

-Q: Do I need both LOLER examination and a maintenance contract?
+Q: Do I need both a LOLER examination and a maintenance contract?

 People often confuse a thorough examination and planned maintenance being the same thing – it’s not.
-Think of the LOLER thorough examination is the equivalent MOT and planned maintenance is the equivalent of servicing your car by a mechanic.
+Think of the LOLER thorough examination as the equivalent of an MOT and planned maintenance is the equivalent of servicing your car by a mechanic.
 You need both, so we've covered each and the implications of covid in a little more detail below.

 Q: Do I still need my lift maintenance contract visits?